qi-interactive/mata-content-block/README.md

 ```php
 public function renderTextWithoutOuterParagraph($region) {}
 ```
 Echoes the result of ContentBlockClient::renderText($region).
-It also removes the outer <p></p> pair of tags which are usually added by Imperavi Redactor
+It also removes the outer paragraph of tags which are usually added by Imperavi Redactor.

 Changelog